Combat

 • Head, neck and groin hits are banned; accidental hits do not reduce HP.
 Intentionally positioning your head to take a hit to avoid taking damage is cheating and unsafe play.

 • Hand, breast, and foot hits are discouraged; you must avoid hitting these locations where possible, and must be especially aware of pulling your blows.
+Hits to these locations deal damage as usual.

 • “The One Second Rule” does not apply.
 Instead;